akashdeshpande/100-days-of-code/log.md

 **Thoughts** Figured out a solution, went through grid concepts again.
 Feeling good.

+### Day 24: September 16, Thursday

+**Today's Progress**: Missed a day.
+Added 2 new sections to Tribute Page

+**Thoughts** Feeling good today.
+Optimizing the code would be a challenge I think.

 ##### (example to copy from later)
 ### Day x: Month 00, Day